BanceDev/lush/README.md

 ## Using the Lunar Shell Lua API

 Using the Lunar Shell API to make your own scripts is super simple.
-Upon installing Lunar Shell you can find an example script located at ```~/.local/scripts/example.lua``` this script acts as a self docummenting guide on how to use the API.
-Every function that exists in the API can be found in the example script along with helpful comments to explain what the functions do.
+Upon installing Lunar Shell you can find an example script located at ```~/.lush/scripts/example.lua``` this script acts as a self documenting guide on how to use the API.
+Every function that exists in the API can be found in the example script, along with helpful comments to explain what the functions do.

 ## Contributing